jgrassler/crowbar/doc/barclamp.md

   (very uncommon since it's just boilerplate that can be produced through a simple search-and-replace operation on another barclamp's controller)
 * `crowbar_framework/app/views/barclamp/mybarclamp/_edit_attributes.html.haml`
-* Errors in your default data bag, e.g.`chef/data_bags/crowbar/template-mybarclamp.json` schema`.
+* Errors in your default data bag schema, e.g.`chef/data_bags/crowbar/template-mybarclamp.json`.
   This is what error messages about invalid JSON syntax usually refer to.

 Upon failure the Crowbar web UI will usually (but not in all cases) display a stack trace that will lead you to the problematic file and at least hint at